OUR BOOK CLUBS

 COST: $12 (includes a glass of red or white wine or sparkling water on arrival)

 The Red Door Book Club is our newest club!
-The sessions are convened by Emilie, an avid reader, writer, musician and bookseller at Matilda Bookshop.
+The sessions are convened by Rose, an avid reader, published author and bookseller at Matilda Bookshop.

 If you are interested in receiving book club updates, please sign up to the newsletter below.